Alejogb1/job-board/blog-data/plotting-graph-in-maple.md

 id: "plotting-graph-in-maple"
 ---

-Okay so plotting graphs in Maple huh I've been there done that many many times like seriously this feels like a flashback to my undergrad days
+Okay so plotting graphs in Maple right I've been there done that many many times like seriously this feels like a flashback to my undergrad days

 First thing first you're probably looking at a few different scenarios right plotting functions maybe data points or a combination I've struggled with all of them and let me tell you Maple syntax can be quirky at times especially if you're used to Python or MATLAB it's a different beast